Misabthepro/mypatcher/README.md

 | -----------------------------------------------------------------------------  |
 | [Arm64-v8a](../../releases/download/all/youtube-arm64-v8a-revanced.apk)        |

-Ads Removed and more features
+Ads Removed, Background playback, Sponsor skip, Dislike Button and more!

 ---